NotTotal/Total-Skyrim-Overhaul/README.md

 Copy the all of the files from the `MO2/Game Folder Files` directory into your game folder.

+#### Starting the Game

+Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.
+Once its launched there will be a dropdown box on the top right and a big run button next to it.
+Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

 ## Updating

 If this Modlist receives an update please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.